Sodville/tdt4290_cartell/car_information/README.md

 To locally download the data we run

-    python3 car_information_download.py [image_directory] [output_directory]
+    python3 car_information_download.py image_directory output_directory [output_directory_structure]

+output_directory_structure can have three values:

+* -C. This option will use the car colors as a label for the output directory.
+* -B. This option will use the car brands as a label for the output directory.
-This will output all data as json-files in a flat folder structure into the specified output directory.
+* Not defined.
+This option will not use any labels, thus all data is in a flat folder structure.